PlasmaPy/PlasmaPy/docs/install.rst

 checkbox next to ``plasmapy``, and select :guilabel:`Apply` to begin the installation process.

-To test the installation, click on the ▶ icon that should be present next to the activated environment, and select :guilabel:`Open terminal`.
+To test the installation, click on the :guilabel:`▶` icon that should be present next to the activated environment, and select :guilabel:`Open terminal`.
 Enter ``python`` in the terminal, and then ``import plasmapy``.

 Installation from source code
 =============================